St-Mary/Luna/README.md

 <!-- - [ ] Feature 3-->
 <!--    - [ ] Nested Feature-->

 See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are **greatly appreciated **.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+You can also simply open an issue with the tag " enhancement".
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project